-Pursuant to a Loan and Security Agreement dated December 9, 2008 (the "Loan Agreement"), MidCap Financial LLC and BlueCrest Capital Finance, L.P. (the "Lenders") have provided us a three-year, \$5,000,000 working capital loan, which funded on December 19, 2008, of which, the principal amount of \$4,217,000 is owed to the Lenders as of October 31, 2009.
+Pursuant to a Loan and Security Agreement dated December 9, 2008 (the "Loan Agreement"), MidCap Financial LLC and BlueCrest Capital Finance, L.P. (the "Lenders") have provided us a three-year, \$5,000,000 working capital loan, which funded on December 19, 2008.
+At October 31, 2010, we had an outstanding principal balance of \$2,333,000 under the Loan Agreement.
 As collateral to secure our repayment obligations to the Lenders, we and our whollyowned subsidiary, Avid Bioservices, Inc., have granted the Lenders a first priority security interest in generally all of our respective assets, including our intellectual property.

 The Loan Agreement also contains various covenants that restrict our operating flexibility.
-Pursuant to the Loan Agreement, we may not, among other things:
+Pursuant to the Loan Agreement, without the prior written consent of the Lenders we may not, among other things:

-incur additional indebtedness, except for certain permitted indebtedness.
-Permitted indebtedness is defined to include accounts payable incurred in the ordinary course of business, leases of equipment or property incurred in the ordinary course of business not to exceed in the aggregate \$100,000 outstanding at any one time;

-- incur additional liens on any of our assets except for certain permitted liens including but not limited to non-exclusive licenses of our intellectual property in the ordinary course of business and exclusive licenses of intellectual property provided they are approved by our board of directors and do not involve bavituximab or Cotara; - make any payment of subordinated debt, except as permitted under the applicable subordination or intercreditor agreement; - merge with or acquire any other entity, or sell all or substantially all of our assets, except as permitted under the Loan Agreement; - pay dividends (other than stock dividends) to our shareholders; - redeem any outstanding shares of our common stock or any outstanding options or warrants to purchase shares of our common stock except in connection with the repurchase of stock from former employees and consultants pursuant to share repurchase agreements provided such repurchases do not exceed \$50,000 in the aggregate during any twelve-month period; - enter into transactions with affiliates other than on arms-length terms; and - make any change in any of our business objectives, purposes and operations which has or could be reasonably expected to have a material adverse effect on our business.
+- incur additional indebtedness, except for certain permitted indebtedness.
+Permitted indebtedness is defined to include accounts payable incurred in the ordinary course of business and leases of equipment or property incurred in the ordinary course of business not to exceed in the aggregate \$500,000 outstanding at any one time; - incur additional liens on any of our assets except for certain permitted liens including but not limited to non-exclusive licenses of our intellectual property in the ordinary course of business and exclusive licenses of intellectual property provided they are approved by our board of directors and do not involve bavituximab or Cotara; - make any payment of subordinated debt, except as permitted under the applicable subordination or intercreditor agreement; - merge with or acquire any other entity, or sell all or substantially all of our assets, except as permitted under the Loan Agreement; - pay dividends (other than stock dividends) to our shareholders; - . redeem any outstanding shares of our common stock or any outstanding options or warrants to purchase shares of our common stock except in connection with the repurchase of stock from former employees and consultants pursuant to share repurchase agreements provided such repurchases do not exceed \$50,000 in the aggregate during any twelve-month period; enter into transactions with affiliates other than on arms-length terms; and - make any change in any of our business objectives, purposes and operations which has or could be reasonably expected to have a material adverse effect on our business.

 These provisions could have important consequences for us, including (i) making it more difficult for us to obtain additional debt financing from another lender, or obtain new debt financing on terms favorable to us, because a new lender will have to be willing to be subordinate to the lenders, (ii) causing us to use a portion of our available cash for debt repayment and service rather than other perceived needs and/or (iii) impacting our ability to take advantage of significant, perceived business opportunities.
 Our failure to timely repay our obligations under the Loan Agreement or meet the covenants set forth in the Loan Agreement could give rise to a default under the agreement.
-In the event of an uncured default, the Loan Agreement provides that all amounts owed to the Lender may be declared immediately due and payable and the Lenders have the right to enforce their security interest in the assets securing the Loan Agreement.
+In the event of an uncured default, the Loan Agreement provides that all amounts owed to the Lende r may be declared immediately due and payable and the Lenders have the right to enforce their security interest in the assets securing the Loan Agreement.
 In such event, the Lenders could take possession of any or all of our assets in which they hold a security interest, and dispose of those assets to the extent necessary to pay off our debts, which would materially harm our business.